Timm638/CRCR/README.md

 CRCR
 ====

-CalendrCreatr for fast creation of beautiful calendars in svg format
+FSI CE's version of the CalendrCreatr for fast creation of beautiful calendars in svg format.

+This is a fork from t-animal/CRCR.

 This software is released under CC-BY-SA-NC 3
 (yes I know that this is technically not a software license.
 So use it for personal use, ask if you want to make money from that and retain a notice of this license.
 Use your common sense.)